Chart Color Schemes

 Brooklyn Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Brooklyn Park has high cultural diversity, with 40.3% of its population born overseas and 41.8% speaking a language other than English at home.
-Christianity is the main religion in Brooklyn Park, accounting for 43.7% of people.
-There's an overrepresentation in Other religions, which makes up 6.8% compared to 3.1% across Greater Adelaide.
+Brooklyn Park's population shows high cultural diversity, with 40.3% born overseas and 41.8% speaking a language other than English at home.
+Christianity is the predominant religion in Brooklyn Park, accounting for 43.7% of its population.
+Notably, the 'Other' category comprises 6.8%, compared to 3.1% across Greater Adelaide.

 Frequently Asked Questions - Diversity